astroaki/makeopac/README.md

-# calcopac
+# makeopac
 Quick Start
 - type 'make' (This creates the executable files, which will be called by the next line.)
-- run 'makeopac.py'
+- type 'python makeopac_runfile.py'